 Next, an incision was made to remove the visceral organs, which were placed in canopic jars (more below).
 The body was then sterilized, dehydrated and coated with molten resin.

 The body was then filled with natron, a composite of bicarbonate, carbonate and sodium sulphate.
-The body was also covered with natron and left that way for around 40 days.
+The body’s exterior was also covered with natron and left that way for around 40 days.

 The natron was then removed and the limbs were packed with sand or clay, and the rest of the body with resins.
-The exterior of the body was oiled and covered in additional resins.
-Finally, the mummy was complete!
+The outside of the body was then oiled and covered in additional resins.
+And finally, the mummy was complete!

 For those especially interested in mummification, there’s a dedicated Mummification Museum in Luxor not far from the Luxor Museum.
 It requires its own entrance ticket but is also included in the Luxor Pass.